proof88/PRooFPS-dd/doc/menu-06-Crypto.md

  - https://rugcheck.xyz/ (specifically for Solana-based coins.
 Make sure most of the LP is locked, Mint Authority is "-", and all of the top holders are in with low percentage (max 4-5%) per holder).
  - https://www.solsniffer.com

-\subsubsection scams_elonmuskgiveaway Elon Musk Crypto Giveaway Scam
+\subsubsection crypto_scams_elonmuskgiveaway Elon Musk Crypto Giveaway Scam

 It is multiple years old but still being used on various occasions.
 For example, when Donald Trump gave a speech on Bitcoin Conference in July 2024, there were multiple live streams on YouTube with this scam.
 This scam is about streaming a pre-recorded video about Elon Musk talking in front of the audience.
 The video is a deepfake, using Elon's voice and face faked to tell you that if you send Bitcoin or any other coin to their address, you will immediately get back double.
 Obviously the wallet address you are sending your coins to, is owned by the scammer, and you will never see your coins again.
 One such [fake YouTube channel is this](https://www.youtube.com/c/SamirAldby29), trying to fake Tesla's YouTube channel.
 Occasionally you can see the fake live video being streamed here.

-\subsubsection scams_pumpfun Pump Fun Scams
+\subsubsection crypto_scams_pumpfun Pump Fun Scams

 In the older days of [Pump.Fun](#whatbuy_degen_pumpfun), there were a lot of original ideas turned into coins that could make a lot of profit for both the creator and the early investors.
 However, nowadays most coins there are made for ripping off people.